 From expensive water damage to mold and mildew infestation, roof leaks can threaten your home in several ways.
-One of the most difficult parts of dealing with a roof leak is hunting down where the leak is coming from.
-If you have a leaky roof and are looking for the source, you should know that a few specific areas on your roof are where leaks are most likely to occur.
+One of the most difficult parts of dealing with a roof leak needing repair in Colorado Springs is hunting down where the leak is coming from.
+If you have a leaky roof and are looking to fix it, you should know that a few specific areas on your roof are where leaks are most likely to occur.

 If the flashing around your chimney is in good shape, the next cause to consider is a crack in the masonry of the chimney.
 Cracks between bricks or in the bricks themselves can allow water to seep through and enter your home.